 If you choose to ignore your tax bill and don’t take steps to set up a payment plan, the Internal Revenue Service will take action.
 There are numerous collection methods and consequences you can expect if you continue to let your tax debt go unpaid.

-If I Can’t Pay, Should I Still File?
+What If I Can’t Make My IRS Tax Payment?
+Should I Still File?

 Always file your tax return, even if you cannot afford to pay your outstanding balance.
 The IRS will enforce a failure to file penalty that must be paid in addition to your back taxes.
 Currently the penalty is .5 percent per month, which can increase to a maximum of 25 percent of your tax bill.
 The IRS also offers the Fresh Start Initiative, which can waive the failure to file penalty waived for up to six months.

-Can I Use Credit to Pay Off My Tax Debt?
+Can I Use Credit to Make Payments on My IRS Tax Debt?